-Inputs Object Comments Object options Sensor Sin Sensor to be monitored.
-Required Setpoint OLSP If the EnOL is active and the sensor value goes outside OLSP ± OLDB for the time set in Internal Setting Out Of Limits Delay On Time then an Out Of Limits alarm will be generated.
-Not Required Deadband OLDB The deadband for the Out Of Limits alarm.
+Object Comments Object options Sensor Sin Sensor to be monitored.
+Required Setpoint OLSP If the EnOL is active and the sensor value goes outside OLSP ± OLDB Not Required for the time set in Internal Setting Out Of Limits Delay On Time then an Out Of Limits alarm will be generated.
+Deadband OLDB The deadband for the Out Of Limits alarm.
 Not Required Enable sensor out of limits EnOL Set high (ON) to enable Out Of Limits alarm.
 Off: Alarm disabled On: Alarm enable Enable sensor failed alarm EnF Set high (ON) to enable Sensor Failed alarm.
 Off: Alarm disabled On: Alarm enable

 Object Comments Object options (default) OutOfLimitsOnDelay (Out of limits delay on time) The delay before an out of limits alarm will be generated.
 Not Required (120) OutOfLimitsOffDelay (Out of limits delay off time) The delay before an out of limits alarm will be cleared.
 Not Required (120) FailOnDelay (Fail delay on time) The delay before a Sensor Failed alarm will be generated.
-Not Required (10) FailOffDelay (Fail delay off time) The delay before a Sensor Failed alarm will be cleared.
-Not Required (10) FailLoSP (Fail Low SP) The value below which the sensor must go before it is deemed as failed.
+Not Required (10) FailOffDelay (Fail delay off time) · FailLoSP (Fail Low SP) The value below which the sensor must go before it is deemed as failed.
 Not Required (-20) FailHiSP (Fail Hi SP) The value above which the sensor must gobefore it is deemed as failed.
 Not Required (130)